-Art Director: Jean Dixon Sanders has been a painter and graphic designer for the past thirty years.
+Art Editor: Jean Dixon Sanders has been a painter and graphic designer for the past thirty years.
 A graduate of Washington College, where she majored in fine art, Jean started her work in design with the Literary House lecture program.
 The illustrations she contributes to the Spies are done with watercolor, colored pencil and ink.

 Habitat Editor: Jennifer Martella has pursued her dual careers in architecture and real estate since she moved to the Eastern Shore in 2004.
 Her award winning work has ranged from revitalization projects to a collaboration with the Maya Lin Studio for the Children’s Defense Fund’s corporate retreat in her home state of Tennessee.

 Contributing Arts Writer: Steve Parks is the former arts and entertainment reporter for Newsday.
-He is a native of Easton, Maryland.

 Contributing Arts Editor: Mary McCoy is an artist and writer who has the good fortune to live beside an old steamboat wharf on the Chester River.
 She is a former art critic for the Washington Post and several art publications.
 She enjoys the kayaking the river and walking her family farm where she collects ideas and materials for the environmental art she creates, often in collaboration with her husband Howard.
 They have exhibited their work in the U.S., Ireland, Wales and New Zealand.